UCL/motionModelFromXCATDVFs/README.md

 and the log file to make the simulation reproducible with the XCAT phantom.
 The image represents the anatomy for an AP-value of 8.80 and an SI-value of -34.88.

-To generate a DVF for any other AP/SI value, use the files and the code as follows:
+To generate a DVF for any other AP/SI value use the files and the code as follows:
 ```python
 import nibabel as nib
 # Define where to find the images